Key takeaways

 - Secure your domain fast so no one else grabs it before you do.

 Your domain name is your online address where people find you on the web.
-A good domain name builds trust, makes people remember you, and makes you findable on Google.
-But picking the right one is a challenge — what if the name you want is already taken, how do you keep it safe online, and how do you know if it’s available?
+A good custom domain name builds trust, makes people remember you, and makes you discoverable on Google.
+But picking the right one is a challenge—what if the name you want is already taken, how do you keep it safe online, and how do you know if it’s available?

 If you’re struggling with these questions, this guide will walk you through everything you need to know.
 By the end, you’ll know exactly how to check if a domain name is available and feel confident in choosing one that helps you stand out and succeed online.